LearnOnDemandSystems/20532CIDL-EXP-M9/content.md

 ### Remove your new Web App:
-To remove your new Web App, type the following command in the console by providing the unique name selected for your Website, and then press Enter:
+To remove your new Web App, type the following command in the console by providing the unique name selected for your Website and your resource group name, and then press Enter:
-azure resource delete --name \[Unique Name\] --resource-type "Microsoft.Web/Sites" --resource-group rga20532 --api-version "2014-06-01"
+azure resource delete --name \[Unique Name\] --resource-type "Microsoft.Web/Sites" --resource-group \[Resource Group Name\] --api-version "2014-06-01"
 Type Y to indicate that you want to remove the Web App, and then press Enter.

 #### :camera: SCREENSHOT